College Factual by our College Data Analytics Team

 2

 Rochester Institute of Technology comes in at #2 in this year's ranking.
-Located in the suburb of Rochester, RIT is a private not-for-profit school with a large student population.
+Located in the suburb of Rochester, RIT is a private not-for-profit college with a fairly large student population.
 RIT did well in our major quality rankings, too.
 It placed #2 on our Best Colleges for Film, Video & Photographic Arts in New York list.

 3